 International Trade Show on Agro & Poultry.
-The exhibition will be held in Conjunction with Trade Africa 2018 = International Trade Show from 07th - 09th September 2018, at Mlimani Conference Center, Dar-Es-Salaam, Tanzania.
+The exhibition will be held in Conjunction With Agro-FoodPack from 16th - 18th July 2021, at Diamond Jubilee Hall, Dar-Es-Salaam, Tanzania.

 Often dubbed an “African tiger” after a decade of economic growth averaging 10 per cent a year between 2004 and 2014, Ethiopia is in a state of transformation.
 In an ambitious bid to achieve the status of a middle-income country by 2025, the government has developed an extensive blueprint for progress — its Growth and Transformation Plan 2015-2020 — which has prioritised the development of agriculture.
 More specifically, the plan identifies the role of the livestock sector in helping to achieve some of the most critical sustainable development goals: reducing poverty by almost 20 per cent, raising national incomes, increasing exports and greatly improving the food and nutritional security of rural and urban people.

 Tanzania Agricultural GDP Grew By 3.4%

 According to the recently published Growth Africa 2014 Report, Tanzania Agricultural GDP Grew By 3.4% in 2011.
 In 2013 1,049 new jobs in agriculture were created, with $9.7 million of investments made in the sector. growafrica-tanzania-report.
 The report indicates that Tanzania is favorably endowed with a rich natural resource

 The Alliance for a Green Revolution in Africa (AGRA) has announced plans to fund approximately USD 4.25 million in projects to strengthen and improve Tanzania agricultural productivity, incomes, and the access to markets for farmers in the Southern Agricultural Growth Corridor of Tanzania (SAGCOT).